 MuggleNet continued to grow, launching its first podcast, MuggleCast, as well as its own line of clothing, toy wands, and other merchandise, on August 9, 2005.
 MuggleSpace, a fan-based social network, was launched at the end of 2008, and AudioFictions, MuggleNet’s second podcast, was launched in January 2009.
 On May 29, 2010, MuggleNet 2.0, an updated version of the site, went live.

 In the following years, the website expanded to encompass even more areas of the Harry Potter fandom.
 In September 2011, MuggleNet opened SnitchCenter, an area of the website dedicated exclusively to Muggle Quidditch.
 Since its inception, SnitchCenter has covered Quidditch World Cup V on Randall’s Island in New York, New York (November 12-13, 2011), Quidditch World Cup VI in Kissimmee, Florida (April 13-14, 2013), and Quidditch World Cup VII in North Myrtle Beach, South Carolina (April 5-6, 2014).
 In April 2012, MuggleNet launched its third and fourth podcasts, Alohomora! and MuggleNet Academia.

 After 269 episodes, MuggleCast was retired, recording its last regular episode on August 26, 2013.
 However, MuggleNet quickly filled the gap by adding previously existing Hogwarts Radio to its line-up that same month.
-Although MuggleSpace was shut down in November 2013 due to host server instability and low user activity, the main site is still going strong, as evidenced by MuggleNet 3.0, launched in spring on 2014.
+Although MuggleSpace was shut down in November 2013 due to host server instability and low user activity, the main site is still going strong, as evidenced by MuggleNet 3.0, which launched on April 1, 2014.

 MuggleNet’s annual traditions include its Year in Review (since 2005), OWLs (since June 2012), advent calendar giveaways (since 2011), and fandom calendars (since 2013).
 In February 2013, MuggleNet also hosted the Harry Potter Oscars, in which fans could vote in 30 traditional and Potter-related categories.
 More details on these can be viewed on our “Special Projects” page.